The Most Important Decision Your Organization Will Make

 High Stakes Negotiations

-C&E represents the most prominent scientific and scholarly organizations in the world in high-stakes publishing negotiations.
+The most prominent scientific and scholarly organizations in the world turn to C&E for high-stakes publishing negotiations.
 In aggregate, we have negotiated over a billion dollars in journal contracts — including nine-figure deals.
-We have successfully successfully negotiated placements on behalf of our clients with all the major publishers in the market, including Wiley, Elsevier, Springer Nature, Taylor & Francis, Sage, Oxford University Press, Cambridge University Press, and Wolters Kluwer.
+We have successfully successfully negotiated placements on behalf of our clients with all the major publishers in the market, including Elsevier, Cambridge University Press, Oxford University Press, Sage, Springer Nature, Taylor & Francis, Wiley, and Wolters Kluwer.

 The Agency Model

 C&E approaches the selection of a publishing partner and negotiation of publishing agreements differently that other consulting firms.
 We believe that the selection of a publisher and the resulting negotiations should not be run as procurement or vendor selection process.
 This is because it is a licensing negotiation.
 And one that often represents the single largest source of revenue for our clients.
-Societies (and consultants) that do not realize this distinction — and run publishing services RFPs like vendor selection RFPs — are likely to leave a lot of money on the table.
+Societies (and consultants) that do not realize this distinction — and run publishing services RFPs like vendor selection RFPs — are likely to leave (what can be large sums of) money on the table.

 C&E’s agency model is designed specifically for the complexity and nuances of journal PSAs.
-It combines high level of financial analysis, a strategic perspective, and point-by-point deal making—with a content licensing orientation.
+It combines a high level of financial analysis, a strategic perspective, and point-by-point deal making, with a content licensing orientation.
 The agency model is focused not simply on running a process but on delivering an outcome.
 That outcome is a strong strategic relationship underpinned by favorable financial terms.

 Emerging Issues

-Through our broad base of consulting work and analysis for our industry publications, The Brief and our Industry Trends Report 2024, C&E stays on top of emerging issues in scholarly publishing.
+Through our broad base of consulting work and analysis for our industry publications, The Brief and our Industry Trends Report, C&E stays on top of emerging issues in scholarly publishing.
 We routinely study the strategies of the major publishers and how those strategies interplay with society journals.
 Several emerging areas of publishing strategy are becoming decision factors and/or negotiation points in publisher selection and publisher agreements.
-These topics were uncommon (or in the case of transformative agreements, unheard of) a decade ago but now are factoring into most publisher agreements.
-C&E has been out in front in considering their implications for society journals.
+Examples include the issue of data sovereignty, AI licensing, transformative agreements, and research integrity.
+These topics were uncommon (or unheard of) a decade ago but now are factoring into most publisher agreements.
+C&E has been out in front in considering their implications for society journals and helping our clients think through the issues that will be important to them not just on the day they sign their contract but through the end of the contract term.
+Topics that are emerging now may loom much larger in 7 – 10 years.

 - How information asymmetry works against societies (C&E Perspectives, 20 August 2020).